2-disc DVD Features include:

 synchronized to the original audio with narration by Anneke Wills,

-are now coming to DVD:
+are now available on DVD:

 Region 1 U.S.

 2017 Jan.
 31

 2016 Nov.
 21

 Coverage on The Power of the Daleks includes:

 ||Doctor Who: Lost in Time - Patrick Troughton

 (also included in Lost in Time Boxed Sets)